globalcoffeeplatform/CoffeeDataStandard/docs/source/explanation.rst

 This approach gives a good sense of worker earnings coming from the most prominent types of labor without needing to detail individual jobs, rates, benefits, etc.

-Organizations may wish to participate in working groups to define and measure living wage.
+Organisations may wish to participate in working groups to define and measure living wage.
 There is still no widely used methodology, but the ability to understand whether a worker could survive on the wage earned would be useful for any industry.

 .. raw:: html

-    <script src="_static/docson/widget.js" data-schema="../schema//wages.json"></script>
+    <script src="_static/docson/widget.js" data-schema="../schema/wages.json"></script>

 3.3 Economic farm characteristics